A urinary catheter is a hollow, partially flexible tube that collects urine from the bladder and leads to a drainage bag.

 Filiform urethral catheterization and follower:

-Filiform and followers are indicated primarily for non-routine urethral catheterization when false pass or urethral stricture is suspected and previous attempts to pass a Foley catheter have failed.
+Filiform and followers are indicated primarily for non-routine urethral catheterization when a false pass or urethral stricture is suspected and previous attempts to pass a Foley catheter have failed.

-The followers are offered in flexible plastic, woven material or metal, in different sizes.
+The followers are offered in flexible plastic, woven material, or metal in different sizes.
 The wide variety of sizes allows for sequential dilation of the urethra.
 They can also come in 2 forms (straight or elbow).